minhalo113/BlockWorldSolver/README.md

 ## How to run

-- The program provide three different predicates: clear, on, and on_table.
-Clear is a list of characters represent the blocks that are clear on its top, on is a list of strings represent the blocks that stay on another block, on_table is a list of characters represent the blocks that are on table.
+- The program provides three different predicates: `clear`, `on`, and `on_table`. `Clear` is a list of characters representing the blocks that are clear on top, `on` is a list of strings representing the blocks that are positioned on another block, and `on_table` is a list of characters representing the blocks that are on the table.
 - For example:
 - ![image](https://github.com/minhalo113/BlockWorldSolver/assets/115437688/8756ccb1-3c2b-4d86-b701-a41da7ccadc4)